Cohen 'fully cooperative' in Day 3 of Capitol Hill questioning

 Democratic Representative Jim Himes said Thursday’s closed-door format allowed lawmakers to explore in depth some of the issues Cohen raised on Wednesday, as well as other subjects.

-“We covered a bunch of topics that didn’t get covered yesterday, so I think today’s hearing was complimentary and a lot more efficient because there weren’t cameras in the room,” Himes said.
+“We covered a bunch of topics that didn’t get covered yesterday, so I think today’s hearing was complementary and a lot more efficient because there weren’t cameras in the room,” Himes said.

 Two of Cohen’s most prominent antagonists in the Wednesday hearing, Republicans Jim Jordan and Mark Meadows, asked the Justice Department to investigate Cohen for perjury, saying he lied during his appearance about his efforts to land a White House job and his work for foreign companies, among other topics.